The Army Corps of Engineers is taking public input to handle flooding at Beaver Lake

 The corps says they have made some operational changes since.

-As of today, there is no serious risk, says King, but with recent storms they want to mitigate it as best as they can.
+As of today, there is no serious risk, says Keen, but with recent storms they want to mitigate it as best as they can.

 To prevent this from happening, the Corps of Engineers needs the public's input.

-The goal of this is to improve safety for people who live downstream of beaver lake, according to King.
+The goal of this is to improve safety for people who live downstream of beaver lake, according to Keen.

 The public comment period begins July 19 through Aug.
 19, 2023.
 Comments may be submitted online or by mail to: